hawx/mux/README.md

    })
    ```

-   If no match return a `406 Not Acceptable`
+   If no match return a `406 Not Acceptable`.

-Current Status: 0.